Priya-Patel31/hopsop-ecom/README.md

 # Functionalities
 - Cart
--Wishlist
+- Wishlist
--Filter and Sort
+- Filter and Sort
--Responsive design
+- Responsive design
--Toast, 404 page not found
+- Toast, 404 page not found

 # Features
 - Dashboard Page : This will be the home page of a shopping app.